-The coronavirus lockdown measures in France were some of the strictest in the world, requiring signed paperwork to step outside for specific, critical reasons (a doctor’s appointment, buying groceries), restricted to once a day within one kilometer of your domicile.
+The initial coronavirus lockdown measures in France (March 2020) were some of the strictest in the world, requiring signed paperwork to step outside for specific, critical reasons (a doctor’s appointment, buying groceries), restricted to once a day within one kilometer of your domicile.
 A two-month quarantine is not easy anywhere, particularly in the tight confines of an urban apartment.
 Needless to say, as soon as the lockdown was lifted, a flood of Parisians sought a dose of nature and fresh air in the countryside.
-With the beginning of the déconfinement in May, restrictions were eased, so that residents could then venture a distance of 100 kilometers from their homes.
+With the beginning of the déconfinement in May 2020, restrictions were eased, so that residents could then venture a distance of 100 kilometers from their homes.
 A positive benefit of this difficult period of quarantine was the discovery of cultural sites, awe-inspiring scenery, and natural beauty in the surrounding Paris region.
 Here are five of our favorite walks within roughly an hour’s drive of the French capital.

 Fontainebleau needs no introduction.
 Once a royal hunting ground, the forest of Fontainebleau has inspired generations of artists, urbanites, and rock climbers (this is one of the world’s bouldering hot spots).
 An advantage of hiking in Fontainebleau is easy train access from Paris Gare de Lyon.
 The forest is threaded with miles of trails, but the Promenade des Gorges d’Apremont is a favorite because of the fantastic rocks strewn throughout the fern-filled forest, and the vistas from elevated buttes, stretching out in a sea of trees.
 Nearby, the artist village of Barbizon is worth a stop after your hike.
 If you have a car, head to the Pachamama micro brewery in the village of La Genevraye and cool off with a Font & Bleau amber beer.
 Then, before returning to Paris, stop by Nemours to see the beautifully preserved medieval chateau on the banks of the Loing.